 How does it work?

 The fragmentation of green space in cities like Nashville makes it difficult for pollinators to find the food and shelter they need.
 In an article for The Atlantic, Utah State University professor Joseph Wilson said that one problem some species of wild pollinators face is the inability to fly more than a few hundred feet before needing to rest.
-By concentrating pollinator gardens in one neighborhood at a time, we can provide more benefit to those pollinator populations.
+Our hope is that party hosts will invite their neighbors to attend, helping concentrate pollinator gardens in one neighborhood at a time to provide more benefit to those pollinator populations.